ritual-net/infernet-container-starter/projects/onnx-iris/onnx-iris.md

 custom pre-trained models, and interact with them on-chain and off-chain.

 **Model:** This example uses a pre-trained model to classify iris flowers.
-The code for the model is located at our [`simple-ml-models`](https://github.com/ritual-net/simple-ml-models/tree/main/iris_classification) repository.
+The code for the model can be found in our [simple-ml-models](https://github.com/ritual-net/simple-ml-models/tree/main/iris_classification) repository.

 ## Pre-requisites